Option players seek shelter as risk gauge rises

 The benchmark S&P 500 index, which logged its fifth straight session of declines, has fallen 6.1 percent so far in May.

 A key measure of financial market swings - or volatility - has been steadily rising from the 15 to 16 level at the start of May.
-Projected volatility on the Standard & Poor’s 500 Index, as measured on the CBOE Volatility Index, or VIX, jumped 9.97 percent to 24.49 - its highest since December 19, 2011.
+Projected volatility on the Standard & Poor’s 500 Index , as measured on the CBOE Volatility Index, or VIX, jumped 9.97 percent to 24.49 - its highest since Dec.
+19, 2011.

 “The volatility that we have seen in the market over the past few weeks has triggered another rise in risk perceptions, similar to what we saw in August and October last year,” said WhatsTrading.com options strategist Frederic Ruffy.